cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Your brain is not a laser.
 It’s more like a blender.
 What comes out depends on what goes in.
-If your inputs are all the same creators, the same feeds, the same opinions, your “creative” output becomes high-resolution _déjà vu_.
+If your inputs are all the same creators, the same feeds, the same opinions, your creative output becomes high-resolution _déjà vu_.

 A smarter strategy is to diversify the ingredients, not increase the volume.